 Transfer Credit to Northeast Iowa Community College

 The College accepts credit from other accredited colleges and universities when a minimum grade of C- has been earned.
 Courses which correspond to an equivalent course at NICC are transferred at face value and may be used to fulfill program requirements.
 Transcripts will be evaluated for the student's current academic program requirements.
 If a student changes his/her program, an evaluation will need to be completed for the new program.
 When a question exists as to the equivalency of a course, it is the student's responsibility to provide a course description, syllabus or guide.

 Students who wish to transfer credit to the College need to provide the Admissions Office with an official transcript.
 In order for a transcript to be considered “official”, it must be received directly from the college or university electronically or by mail to the NICC Admissions Office.
 Courses completed more than five years ago may be transferred at the discretion of the academic dean or provost.
 There is no charge for credit granted through transfer.
 Grades in courses transferred to the College are not computed in your NICC GPA.

-Students who have completed nine or more credit hours and achieved a grade point average of 3.5 or better in any term are recognized by being named to the Dean's List.
+Students who have completed nine or more credit hours and achieved a grade point average of 3.5 or better in any semester are recognized by being named to the Dean's List.
 Learn more about the Dean's List.